 One question often confronting home buyers is: would it be less expensive to buy a pre-existing home, or should I purchase new construction?
 Even if the price is the only determinant, the answer may not be as clear-cut as you might think.

 First, know what you can comfortably afford.
-Use one of Ark’s mortgage calculators to determine your maximum affordable payment (MAP).
-Then select a mortgage lending bank like Ark Mortgage to arrange for financing so when you determine which type of home you want and the mortgage services you need, you’re ready to act quickly.
+Use one of our mortgage calculators to determine your maximum affordable payment (MAP).
+Then select a mortgage lending bank like Ark Mortgage to arrange for financing.
+When you determine which type of home you want, you’re then ready to act fast.

 Obviously, prices vary depending on location—New York/New Jersey metropolitan area homes tend to run higher than other parts of the country.
-See Realtor.com for prices per square foot in your area.
+See our new site Ark Homes to get a better idea of what a house in your desired area would cost you.
 Other factors affecting price: design, labor, materials, interior and exterior finishes, size of plot and more.